moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 ### Deploy on Tenzar DX

-This walkthrough will cover the details of deployments on Tenzar.
+This walkthrough will cover the details of deployments on Tenzar DX.
 You can follow along from your Dashboard.
-This assumes you've already completed the Getting Started and Tenzar Terminal tutorials.
+This assumes you've already walked through the [Getting Started](/docs/tutorials/get-started) and ]Tenzar Terminal](/docs/tutorials/tenzar-terminal) tutorials.

 #### Deployment basics

 A deployment is an ephemeral instance ("a server") in the cloud that you use to run your workload.
-When you launch a deployment on Tenzar DX, the Tenzar Engine will do the following automatically:
+When you launch a deployment on Tenzar DX, the DX Engine will do the following automatically:

 1. Spin up a Virtual Private Server (VPS) on a cloud infrastructure provider
 2. Configure compute, storage, security settings and more
-3. Transfer your image and volumes to the instance
+3. Transfer your Docker image and volumes to the instance
 4. Run your image as a Docker container on the deployment
 5. Enable SSH so you can easily connect to the deployment